What is the Secondary School Program?

 How Long is Harvard’s Secondary School Program?

-Harvard’s Secondary School Program is seven weeks long.
-The session starts in mid-June and runs through early August.
+Harvard’s Secondary School Program has both a 4-week and 7-week offering.
+The 7-week session starts in mid-June and runs through early August and the 4-week session starts in mid-July and runs through early August.
 See the Academic Calendar for specific program dates and deadlines.

-The Secondary School Program requires a full-time commitment throughout the seven weeks.
+The Secondary School Program requires a full-time commitment throughout the program duration.
 If you choose to participate in SSP Residential, you’ll want to clear your calendar for the duration of the program.
 If you have other commitments during the summer, consider SSP Online where you can take one course from home, or our 2-week, non-credit Pre-College Program.

 What Will You Get Out of Harvard’s Summer School Program?